bcgsc/abyss-organelle/README.md

 Utilities to assemble an organelle genome using ABySS.

+# Dependencies

+The following tools must be installed and available on your PATH:

+* samtools
+* bwa
+* bioawk
+* bedtools
+* R

 # Tools

 * classify.mk: split contigs file into 'organelle' and 'genome' contigs using k-means clustering on coverage, %GC content, and length